George Rae (actor)

-George Hamilton Rae (born 23 November 1978, Ayrshire, Scotland) is a Scottish professional actor best known for his portrayal of Otto Kringelein in the 2015 London revival of the musical Grand Hotel.
+George Hamilton Rae (born 23 November 1978, Ayrshire, Scotland) is a Scottish actor best known for his portrayal of Otto Kringelein in the 2015 London revival of the musical Grand Hotel.

 Early life

 Rae was born in Irvine, North Ayrshire, Scotland and attended Ayr Academy.
 He continued his education at Iain Tomlin School of Music at Edinburgh Napier University, where he graduated with a Bachelor of Music Degree, followed by the Royal Academy of Music, London, where he graduated with a Postgraduate Diploma (Distinction) in Musical Theatre and the Licentiate of the Royal Academy of Music as a Singing Teacher.

 Career

 Rae made his West End debut in 2003 starring in Joseph and the Amazing Technicolour Dreamcoat at London's New London Theatre alongside Stephen Gately from the Irish boyband Boyzone.

 Following Joseph, Rae performed in several productions at Scotland’s Pitlochry Festival Theatre where he was awarded the prestigious Leon Sinden Award in 2010 for his portrayal as Tim in Noises Off.
 He also created the role of George Campbell in the theatre’s first musical production, Whisky Galore a Musical!
 (2009).

 In 2013 Rae embarked on the UK & Ireland tour of The Lion King in the role of Timon, including the Irish premiere of the show.
 Following this, he performed the role of Otto Kringelein in the 2015 London revival of Grand Hotel for which he was nominated for three Best Actor awards, including an Off West End Theatre Award or 'Offie' nomination, and was subsequently featured in theatre critic Mark Shenton’s 2017 list of the ten best men in UK musical theatre.

 In 2018 Rae made his solo cabaret debut at New York City’s 54 Below.